Tobias-Mauritzon/WebApplication/README.md

 Download or clone the Repository
 Open the Project folder with NetBeans
 In NetBeans go to Services, Databases, right click "New Connection", have Java DB (Embedded) selected and add your Derby db.
-Right click Java DB under Databases and choose "Create Database", name it lab3 and username "user1" and password "pass".
+Right click Java DB under Databases and choose "Create Database", name it AwesomeGamesDB and username "user1" and password "pass".
-Do it agin but this time call it lab4 with the same username password.
+Do it agin but this time call it AwesomeGamesTestDB with the same username password.
 Then build the project.
 After that run db_init.sql(file is inside the project folder) on the lab4 database to initialize it.
 Congrats you have just installed the project!